 Also of interest is that Los Altos Hills has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Los Altos Hills telecommute to their jobs.
+Overall, about 15.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Los Altos Hills in 2010 was $123,127, which is wealthy relative to California and the nation.
-This equates to an annual income of $492,508 for a family of four.
+The per capita income in Los Altos Hills in 2018 was $153,175, which is wealthy relative to California and the nation.
+This equates to an annual income of $612,700 for a family of four.

-Foreign born people are also an important part of Los Altos Hills's cultural character, accounting for 33.87% of the town’s population.
+Foreign born people are also an important part of Los Altos Hills's cultural character, accounting for 32.87% of the town’s population.